wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.0.7 =
+* Improvement: enable/disable mu-plugin from the Settings page.
+* Bug fix: heatmaps on Latest Posts page are now working.

 = 3.0.6 =
 * Bug fix: you can now set up the Shop Page in a WordPress installation as a